-33. Scattered Site Development Map

-Any application with 10 or more sites, 50% or fewer of which are contiguous, must provide a detailed map clearly identifying the location of all buildings and parcels considered for the application.
+33. Scattered Site Development Map When is this due?
+Proposal Application Final Application X Any application with 10 or more sites, 50% or fewer of which are contiguous, must provide a detailed map clearly identifying the location of all buildings and parcels considered for the application.

-34. Scope of Work

-At Proposal, -Final Application, and 8609, applicants must submit a complete Scope of Work Form for rehabilitation and adaptive reuse projects.
+34. Scope of Work When is this due?
+Proposal Application X Final Application X At Proposal, Final Application, and 8609, applicants must submit a complete Scope of Work Form for rehabilitation and adaptive reuse projects.

-35. Site Visit Documents

-OHFA may conduct a site review at Application submission and may deem the site unsuitable.

-Applications must include:

-- a detailed aerial map clearly depicting the physical location of the site, the nearest intersection, and all roads leading to the site; and - photos of the site and surrounding properties.
+35. Site Visit Documents When is this due?
+Proposal Application X Final Application X OHFA may conduct a site review at Application submission and may deem the site unsuitable. · Applications must include: • a detailed aerial map clearly depicting the physical location of the site, the nearest intersection, and all roads leading to the site; and photos of the site and surrounding properties.
 36. Supportive Services Plan & Providers